Double Garnishment After Judgment Satisfaction: A Case Study

 - If faced with a debt collection lawsuit, ensure you respond personally or through an attorney to safeguard your rights by the specified date.

-- Private creditors generally need a judgment to garnish, but certain government creditors—such as the U.S. Department of Education—may garnish wages administratively without going to court.
+- Private creditors generally need a judgment to garnish, but certain goveMost private creditors must first obtain a court judgment.
+Some government agencies may garnish administratively — but they must follow notice and appeal procedures and are subject to special limits—such as the U.S. Department of Education—may garnish wages administratively without going to court.

 - While many federal benefits are protected from garnishments, there are exceptions like delinquent taxes, child/spousal support, or student loans.
-Social Security and VA benefits are protected from most private creditors but may be taken to satisfy certain federal debts; federal student-aid funds are normally applied to tuition rather than garnished.
+Social Security and many VA benefits are broadly protected, with narrow exceptions (like federal tax, child support, and some federal debts).
+How funds are deposited and identified can affect protection; federal student-aid funds are normally applied to tuition rather than garnished.

 Dealing with Aged Debts: The "Statute of Limitations"